🔍 공개 퀴즈 검색

 1. Using too much evidence

-2. Checking your thinking
+2. Checking your thinking carefully

 3. Making logical connections

-4. Ignoring all context ✓
+4. Ignoring all context and clues ✓

 What is the difference between inference and guessing?

-1. They are the same
+1. They are exactly the same thing

-2. Inference uses evidence; guessing does not ✓
+3. Inference uses evidence; guessing does not ✓

 4. Guessing is always correct